What is the difference between BASI Pilates and other Pilates training organizations?

 What happens if I get pregnant or injured during the program?

-How many hours of self-practice are expected of me?
+How many hours of Self-Practice and Student Teaching are expected of me and how do I get these hours?

 How long does it take to complete the requirements of the program?